Cosmic structures in Ricci-inverse theories of gravity: Introduction

-The Ricci-inverse theory has been shown to admit both a cosmological and an inflationary no-go theorems: actions that contain terms linear in any positive or negative power of $A$ are ruled out as dark energy candidates \cite{a}, whereas it is impossible to have a stable isotropic inflation in any linear combination of $R$ with $A$ and $A^2$ \cite{d,i}.
+The Ricci-inverse theory has been shown to encounter both cosmological and inflationary no-go theorems.
+In particular, actions that incorporate terms that are linear in any positive or negative power of $A$ are ruled out as potential candidates for dark energy (\cite{a}).
+Furthermore, it is not possible to attain stable isotropic inflation through any linear combination of $R$, $A$, and $A^2$ (\cite{d,i}).

-As a first step, some trivial non-linear terms have been proposed to circumvent the cosmological no-go theorem proposed in \cite{a}.
-However, an in-depth investigation must be considered since generic non-linear combinations of $R$ and $A$ are expected to contain ghosts or other instabilities \cite{n,s}.
+In order to circumvent the cosmological no-go theorem presented in (\cite{a}), an initial strategy proposes the incorporation of simple non-linear terms.
+However, a thorough investigation is necessary, as typical non-linear combinations of $R$ and $A$ may lead to the emergence of ghosts or other types of instability (\cite{n,s}).

-Motivated by such considerations, in this work we will deal with a third version of no-go theorem focused on the stability and the consistency of the Ricci-inverse theory within the predictions of GR on small scales.
-In particular, referring to a static spherically symmetric matter distribution embedded in a de Sitter cosmology, our main results are the following: (i) it is impossible to have a stable Sub-Horizon non-relativistic Weak-Field limit in any linear combination of $R$ with $A$ and $A^2$ \cite{d} or in any non-linear term proposed in \cite{a} to circumvent the cosmological no-go theorem; (ii) we point out some non-linear terms of $A$ and $R$ whose combination avoids any instability under the Sub-Horizon non-relativistic Weak-Field perspective; (iii) requiring stability, such combination is fully consistent with predictions of GR, exhibiting the impossibility of testing signatures of Ricci-inverse theories using astrophysical objects such as stars and galaxy clusters \cite{b,o,p}.
+In light of such considerations, this study aims to investigate a third no-go theorem that pertains to the stability and consistency of the Ricci-inverse theory in relation to the predictions of General Relativity (GR) at small scales.
+Focusing on a static spherically symmetric matter distribution within a de Sitter cosmology, our key findings are as follows: (i) it is not possible to achieve a stable Sub-Horizon non-relativistic Weak-Field limit through any linear combination of $R$ with $A$ and $A^2$ (\cite{d}), nor through any non-linear terms suggested in (\cite{a}) to circumvent the cosmological no-go theorem; (ii) we have identified specific non-linear combinations of $A$ and $R$ that effectively prevent instabilities from the Sub-Horizon non-relativistic Weak-Field perspective; (iii) when stability is guaranteed, this combination is fully consistent with the predictions of GR, thereby demonstrating the difficulty of detecting signatures of Ricci-inverse theories at small scales using astrophysical objects such as stars and galaxy clusters (\cite{b,o,p}).